Jack Watling: Life and career

+Watling was born 13 January 1923 in Chingford, Essex, England.
 The son of a travelling scrap metal dealer, Watling trained at the Italia Conti Academy of Theatre Arts as a child; and made his stage debut in Where the Rainbow Ends at the Holborn Empire in 1936.
 He made his first film appearances (all uncredited) in Sixty Glorious Years, Housemaster (both 1938) and Goodbye, Mr Chips (1939).

-In 1941, he played Bill Hopkins in Once a Crook in his West End debut.
+In 1941, Watling played Bill Hopkins in Once a Crook in his West End debut.
 He starred as Flight Lieutenant Teddy Graham in the original 1942 production of Terence Rattigan's Flare Path.

 Watling had a long career in low-key British films, originally in easy-going boyish roles.
 His early appearances were in Cottage to Let (1941).
 We Dive at Dawn (1943), The Demi-Paradise (1943) opposite Laurence Olivier, The Way Ahead (1944) with David Niven, The Winslow Boy (1948), Meet Mr. Lucifer (1953) and in Orson Welles' Mr. Arkadin (aka, Confidential Report, 1955).
-In the account of the sinking of the Titantic, the film A Night To Remember (1958), he played Fourth Officer Joseph Boxhall and in Sink the Bismarck!
+In the account of the sinking of the Titanic, the film A Night To Remember (1958), he played Fourth Officer Joseph Boxhall and in Sink the Bismarck!
 (1960) as the Signals officer who reports "HMS Hood...has blown up!"